Simple personal income tax

-The income tax you pay each month depends on your income minus any immediate deductions like salary sacrifice and tax offsets.
-Your Tax File Number makes this work so be sure to declare it!
+The income tax you pay weekly/fortnight/monthly depends on your income minus any immediate deductions like salary sacrifice and tax offsets.
+Your Australian Tax File Number makes this work so be sure to declare it!
 Most other deductions only yield a benefit after you lodge your tax return for the year.

 2019-2020 income tax